Duxah/FreePCB-2/edit_traces.md

 ![](pictures/edit_tr8_4.png)

-## 10) You can set the gap between parallel segments.
+## 10) You can set the clearance between parallel segments.
-The initial gap value will be taken from the DRC dialog box (trace to trace).
-Select two parallel segments, between which there are other segments of other tracks:
+The initial clearance value will be taken from the DRC dialog box (trace to trace).
+Select two parallel segments, between which there are other segments of other trace (_Note: If you want the bottom segment to remain in place, then select the top one and then the bottom_):

 ![](pictures/set_cl1.png)

-Press the F6_Select_between button
+Press the `F6_Select_between` button

 ![](pictures/set_cl2.png)

-Press the F4_Set_Clearance button
+Press the `F4_Set_Clearance` button

 ![](pictures/set_cl3.png)

-You can then change the clearance by pressing the F2 F3 buttons.
+You can then change the clearance by pressing the `F2` `F3` buttons.

 ## 11) You can align vertex...